How Much Does Garage Door Replacement Cost?

 +

 Buying a new garage door doesn’t have to be a costly process.
 For instance, customization is the primary way to increase the cost of a replacement garage door, but standard doors are designed to suit most homes at a great value.
-If you’re ready to install a new garage door but don’t want to overspend in the process, consider these tips for how to save money on garage door replacement cost.
+Homeowners who are ready to install a new garage door but don’t want to overspend can consider these tips for how to save money on garage door replacement costs.

 • Purchase the door yourself.
 Purchase directly from the manufacturer for the lowest price, then hire an experienced independent contractor to install the door.